 5 Rinks will be drawn by the office staff prior to the time of the tie.
 When there are 6 or fewer ties scheduled for the same time and day, rinks will be drawn from rink numbers 2 to 7.

-6 Burned Ends will be played in accordance with the latest SIBA Rules Year Book 2017-2018 section 3 – see section 6.1 – 6.6 of this document on RESPOTTED JACKS.
+6 Burned Ends will be played in accordance with the latest SIBA Rules Year Book 2018-2019 section 3 under SIBA Rules and Regulations p77 – see section 6.1 – 6.6 of this document on RESPOTTED JACKS.
 These rules will now apply to all SIBA league, cup and team games and all FIBC league and knock out games including inter club friendly matches as follows.

 6.6 In the event of a Dead End being created due to a function of the Laws of the Sport (such as Bowl Displacement) then the WIBC Laws of the Sport rules should be followed and will be played in same direction as originally played even if outwith the time limit.

 7 Ties.
 All ties shall be played on or by the end of the date entered into the diary by the Match Secretary